Everyone knows that turtles can hold their breath for a really, really long time. But can you drown a turtle? Here’s the startling answer.

 How Can A Turtle Drown?

-How easily a turtle can drown will depend on several factors, but one of the most important ones is what species it is.
+How easily a turtle can drown depends on several factors.
+One of the most important factors is what species it is.

-Tortoises are even worse, as not only do they lack webbed feet, they are not used to the water at all, and would quickly drown if placed in a deep lake or pond.
+Tortoises are even worse.
+Not only do they lack webbed feet, but they also are not used to the water at all, and would quickly drown if placed in a deep lake or pond.

 Some people may get confused and think turtles can breathe underwater because they will often blow bubbles out of their mouths when submerged.